lorenzopicoli/Sark/README.md

   <img align="center" src="http://i.imgur.com/kVhbYz1.jpg" width="300" height="300">
 </p>

+#WARNING: Even though Sark is usable it's under heavy development, you can help by reporting any issue (see FAQ).

 # Sark

 Sark is an application that helps you build an XCode project in your Macbook/iMac from any OS without the use of any applications.
 All you need is to setup your Mac and open a browser anywhere!